How to Fix Hyper V Error 0x80070539

 Run the VMConnectAccess Command

-Grant-VMConnectAccess -VMName " appuals" -UserName ".\Administrator"
+Grant-VMConnectAccess -VMName "appuals" -UserName ".\Administrator"

-Avoid the Error in the Future
+Avoiding the Error in the Future

 1. Perform Hyper-V Live Migration

-2. Use the Hyper-V Manager
+2. Use PowerShell to Move the VM

 3. Export and Import the Hyper-V VM